N-N-Studio/MXBusSimulator/README.md

-# Mexican Bus Simulator
+# Mex Bus Simulator

-Enjoy the bus driving job experience on mexican roads in this simulator game for Windows & Linux.
+Enjoy the bus driving job experience on mexican roads in this simulator game for Windows.

-Developing in progress.
+Develop in progress.

 @DavidENicolasC